Advisors & Prevention Support

 Marvin D. Seppala, MD, retired chief medical officer of the nonprofit Hazelden Betty Ford Foundation and recipient of the American Society of Addiction Medicine’s Annual Award.

-The Annual Award recognizes and honors an individual for outstanding contributions to the growth and vitality of ASAM, for thoughtful leadership in the field, for a deep understanding of the art and science of addiction medicine, and for expanding the frontiers of the field of addiction medicine and broadening understanding of the addictive process through research and innovation.
-Dr. Seppala also is on a select list of finalists for Modern Healthcare’s “2020 most influential clinical executives” recognition.
+The Annual Award recognizes and honors an individual for outstanding contributions to the growth and vitality of ASAM, for thoughtful leadership in the field, for a deep understanding of the art and science of addiction medicine, and for expanding the frontiers of the field of addiction medicine and broadening knowledge of the addictive process through research and innovation.
+Dr. Seppala is also on a select list of finalists for Modern Healthcare’s “2020 most influential clinical executives” recognition.

 Chris-Gibson.jpg